-The specialized committees under the SB perform a preliminary review and prepare recommendations on issues within the competence of the Board.
+The specialized committees under the Supervisory Board (SB) perform a preliminary review and prepare recommendations on issues within the competence of the Board.
 All issues concerning operational and strategic management, financial planning, asset and liability management, and business segments are submitted for approval to the SB pass preliminary review by the Management Board.

 The Revision Commission is the body responsible for controlling the Bank’s financial and business activity.
 It carries out the revision of compliance of current operations with the financial plan, analyzes the Bank’s financial position, evaluates the functioning of internal control and risk management systems, and checks the legitimacy of selected transactions.

-The Revision Commission is elected according to an order of Rosimuschestvo.
+The Revision Commission is elected according to an order of Rosimushchestvo.

-Corporate Secretary is responsible for ensuring procedures aimed at championing the rights and interests of the Bank`s shareholders.
+Corporate Secretary is responsible for ensuring procedures aimed at championing the rights and interests of the Bank`s shareholders and support the SB efficient work.
 Participating in arranging the General Shareholders Meeting and Supervisory Board meetings and working out resolutions which need the approval of the Bank`s shareholder, the Corporate Secretary secures an effective cooperation process between the shareholder and the Bank`s management.